Environmental

 Waste and Effluent Management

 Measures are also taken to manage the waste generated, whether hazardous or not, so that it can be better disposed of.
-In 2023, around R$2.8 million was spent on the final disposal of waste and, on the other hand, more than R$1.6 million was generated in revenue from the sale of scrap metal.
+In 2024, around R$5.3 million was spent on the final disposal of waste and, on the other hand, more than R$840,000 was generated in revenue from the sale of scrap metal.

 In addition, in a constant effort to reduce this number, since 2021 we have had a sand calciner installed in the Foundry, which aims to thermally recover foundry sand, which is currently considered the most generated waste in ROMI's operations.